mazenahmad/RPCA/README.md

 * The source code of Gromacs was used as a base for a part of the source code.
 * The nonlinear minimizer was written and modified after the [source code](https://github.com/SurajGupta/r-source/blob/master/src/appl/uncmin.c) of nlm () function from R, which in-turn is a C translation of the FORTRAN code of the nonlinear minimization algorithm by [Dennis and Schnabel](https://www.amazon.com/Numerical-Unconstrained-Optimization-Nonlinear-Mathematics/dp/0898713641)

-## Coming soon: official distribution of RPCA independent from Gromacs with documentation and a tutorial
+## Coming soon: Documentation and a tutorial